 Process reimbursements per department protocol as applicable.

-Three (3) years progressively responsible medical office experience required.
+Three (3) years progressively responsible medical office experience.

-Experience in the Johns Hopkins System strongly preferred.
+Experience in Johns Hopkins Health System strongly preferred.

 Has demonstrated customer service, communication skills, ability to diffuse difficult situations in a complex environment.